What do you need to consider to ensure you have the foundations of a profitable website?

 - You buy them from a supplier

-If you sell non unique products then the chances are that you and other sellers will use images from the supplier’s catalogue.
-If that’s the case, then you can either take the time to unpack each product and take your own unique images or you can use the stock images supplied to you.
+If you sell products freely available on other websites then the chances are that you and other sellers will use images that your supplier has provided.
+If that is the case, then you can either take the time to unpack each product and take your own unique images or you can use the stock images supplied to you.
+Don’t forget people use Google Images too as a search tool, so make yours the ones that “pop” and get the attention.

 If you produce your own products, then this becomes a lot easier to take care of.
 You will be in a perfect position to showcase your products with unique, interesting photographs.